ahmad-ra/mimic-laravel-framework-mvc/README.md

 # mimic-laravel-framework-mvc

-this is a humble trial to make a clone of laravel MVC framework , for education purposes and to strengthen my skills
+this is a humble trial to make a clone of laravel MVC framework , for education purposes and to strengthen programming skills

 till now I managed to finish the (model) part , and parts of the controller part .